Melchizedek: A 'Type' for Christ

 The appearance of this person and what he does brings up several points:

 What we have in the Bible is not the sum of all of God's work with man.
-We have enough to know about God, build faith, be saved and become godly, but we do not have all the information about everything.
-Melchizedek was a priest, worshipped the true God and was recognized as such by Abram but the Bible does not say how he got there.
+We have enough to know about God, build faith, be saved and become Godly, but we do not have all the information about everything.
+Melchizedek was a priest, worshipped the true God and was recognized as such by Abram but the Bible does not say how he became this person.

 Melchizedek is a "type"